Machine-Learning to Trust: General Results

 \begin{proposition} Suppose that under a SMLEQ, $p_{\sigma }(\theta ,1)=\frac{1}{n}$ in $m$ payoff states.
 Then, for generic $\Theta $, there are $m$ additional payoff states in which the cooperation rate is bounded away from $1$ for any $c>0$. \end{proposition}

-Thus, if we wish to sustain full cooperation in SMLEQ in $m$ payoff states, then the cooperation rate is lower than one, by an amount that is bounded away from zero even if we let the complexity cost vanish.
+Thus, if we wish to sustain full cooperation in SMLEQ in $m$ payoff states, then the cooperation rate is lower than one --- by an amount that is bounded away from zero --- even if we let the complexity cost vanish.
+In particular, Proposition \ref{prop 2m payoff states} implies that the fraction of payoff states that exhibit full cooperation (i.e., $p_{\sigma }(\theta ,1)=\frac{1}{ n}$) is at most $\frac{1}{2}$.

+The logic behind this result is as follows.
+If $\sigma (\theta ,1)=1$ for some $\theta $, then $p_{\sigma }(\theta ,0)=0$.
+SMLEQ then requires the equilibrium partition to bundle $(\theta ,0)$ with other non-zero-probability contingencies, which in turn means that there is some other payoff state for which the cooperation rate is below $1$.
+An additional argument establishes that this pairing must be different for different payoff states, hence for every state that exhibits full cooperation there is a distinct state in which the cooperation rate is bounded away from one.